Environmentally Friendly Initiatives

-Currently, all printed publications are available online in PDF.
+We have greatly reduced the number of publications we print by developing and promoting online resources, and gradually transitioning to paper-free, online processes.
+All printed publications are available online.
 These online resources are considered the primary and most up-to-date sources of information at the OUAC.

-In 2010, the OUAC created a Green Committee to officially implement environmentally friendly endeavours, both internally and externally; however, environmental initiatives have been unofficially entrenched in the OUAC’s operations since the early 1990s.
+In 2010, the OUAC introduced its Green Team to officially implement environmentally friendly endeavours, both internally and externally; however, environmental initiatives have been entrenched in the OUAC’s operations since the early 1990s.

-Part of the Green Committee’s mandate is to monitor the OUAC’s environmental practices and research and implement new sustainable workplace initiatives.
+Part of the Green Team’s mandate is to monitor the OUAC’s environmental practices, and research and implement new sustainable workplace initiatives.

-Some environmentally friendly endeavours that the Green Committee has implemented include:
+Some environmentally friendly endeavours that the Green Team implemented include:

 - An annual, local Earth Day clean-up